Skip to main content

 export TOKEN=<your-palette-registration-token>

-3. Issue the command below to create the user-data file and configure your host declaratively.
+4. Issue the command below to create the user-data file and configure your host declaratively.

-The following configuration includes the default Palette endpoint, a registration token, and sets up the kairos user.
-The host will not shut down and will reboot after the agent installation, with kube-vip enabled, as this is required for bare metal and VMware vSphere deployments.
-If your environment does not require kube-vip, set skipKubeVip: to true.
+• The host will not shut down and will instead reboot after the agent is installed, with kube-vip enabled, as this is required for bare metal and VMware vSphere deployments.
+If your environment does not require kube-vip, set skipKubeVip to true.
 Refer to the Prepare User Data guide to learn more about user data configuration.

 cat << EOF > user-data